brandonlieng/DADAbase/README.md

 3. Whether or not we want exact string matches (by default is FALSE)

 For example, if I wanted to get information for all sequences and information where the sequence was annotated to *Lactobacillus*, I would enter `DADAbase.query('Lactobacillus', 'taxonomy')`.
 Note that if I had put TRUE in as the third parameter, I would get no rows back.
 If I put TRUE in for exact matches only, I need to know the exact contents of the entire field I'm looking for.

+## Querying DADAbase to find history on variants in previous runs
+Using `DADAbase.knownSeqsSource`, we can query DADAbase's history to find where a particular sequence has been seen before.

+If you know the accessNum (first column in the seqtab.known frame), you can query just with that single number like so: `DADAbase.knownSeqsSource(122)`.
+If you would like to query by sequence, you can do so with `DADAbase.knownSeqsSource("sequence", queryOnSeq=TRUE)` where `sequence` is your string.